Cardiac (Heart) Catheterization

 Catheterization procedures involve threading a long tube (catheter) into the arteries to bring miniature cameras and instruments to a disease site in the heart or blood vessels.

-Heart catheterization allows doctors to:
+A cardiac (heart) catheterization procedure allows doctors to:

 - Evaluate chest pain

 - Restore blood flow to threatened heart tissues, without surgery, by:

 - Using the catheter to reopen the blocked artery

 - Holding the artery open with a small, meshwork collar called a stent

 The UPMC Heart and Vascular Institute has one of the largest and most experienced diagnostic and interventional cardiac catheterization programs in the United States.

 Our specialists perform more than 21,000 heart catheterization procedures each year.

 Conditions We Treat at UPMC's Cardiac Catheterization Labs

 Our state-of-the-art heart catheterization labs provide UPMC experts with the most modern imaging technology to diagnose and treat cardiovascular diseases.